Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

 - Most significant landmark – Carlsbad Village

-- Best park – Leo Carrillo Ranch Historic Park
+- Park to visit – Leo Carrillo Ranch Historic Park

-- Best free activity – South Carlsbad State Beach
+- Free activity – South Carlsbad State Beach

-- Best activity for kids – LEGOLAND California Resort
+- Activity for kids – LEGOLAND California Resort

-- Best activity for adults – Witch Creek Winery
+- Activity for adults – Witch Creek Winery

-- Best all-around accommodation – Omni La Costa Resort
+- Place to stay – Omni La Costa Resort

 1. Carlsbad Village